sjp38/hackermail/USAGE.md

 `j` and `k` key move focus down and up one row.  `J` and `K` keys move focus up and down 1/2 screen, respectively.

-Pressing `m` or `M` key opens context-based CLI or TUI menu that shows items that can be selected, respectively.
+Pressing `m` key opens context-based menu that shows items that can be selected, respectively.

 `:` key opens input window to enter the line number to move focus to.  `start` and `end` keyword could also be used, to specify the start and end line of the